werner-roman/bytetools/README.md

 1. Verify the basic functionality works
 2. Test edge cases and potential failure scenarios
 3. Compare output files with expected results
+4. Use test helpers when available for complex UI interactions

 ## Limitations